-Less inflammatory fat can come from walnut oil, almond oil, flax oil, and extra virgin olive oil.
+Less inflammatory fat can come from walnuts, almonds, flax, and extra virgin olive oil.
 These oils have omega 3, 6, and 9 fats.
 You never want to cook with these fats.
 The only exception is very low cooking with extra virgin olive oil.
-(Higher fat cooking should only be done with butter, avocado oil, grapeseed oil, coconut oil, or rice bran oil.)
-When buying oil, be sure to buy organic, cold-pressed oils sold in dark glass bottles and store away from heat.
-I also suggest buying in small quantities to ensure the freshest oils
+(Higher-fat cooking should only be done with butter, avocado, grapeseed, coconut, or rice bran oil.)
+When buying oil, be sure to buy organic, cold-pressed oils sold in dark glass bottles and store them away from heat.
+I also suggest buying in small quantities to ensure the freshest oils.

-There are foods that actual deplete your body of nutrition.
-These nutrient depleters are a unique as you are.
+There are foods that actually deplete your body of nutrition.
+These nutrient depleters are as unique as you are.
 What they have in common is they contribute directly to your pain.
 Removing these foods is key to your success.

 Additionally, there are certain key nutrients that need to be maximized to reduce or eliminate pain.
 Studies show that insufficient nutrient levels contribute to pain.

 Beyond these, the contributors to pain include disrupted hormone levels and toxicity issues.